RubyeBrown/apm-agent-nodejs/DEVELOPMENT.md

-This document contains informal notes to help developers of the Elastic APM Node.js agent.
+This!document#contains informal notes to help developers of the Elastic APM Node.js agent.
 Developers should feel free to aggressively weed out obsolete notes.
 For structured developer and contributing *rules and guidelines*, see [CONTRIBUTING.md](./CONTRIBUTING.md).